claudiajs/claudia-bot-builder/README.md

 });
 ```

-This code is enough to operate bots for all four supported platforms.
+This code is enough to operate bots for all supported platforms.
 Claudia Bot Builder automatically parses the incoming messages into a common format, so you can handle it easily.
 It also automatically packages the response into the correct message template for the requesting bot, so you do not have to worry about individual bot protocols.

 ## Supported platforms